 - Exchange Mailbox audit logging must be turned on for each user mailbox before user activity in Exchange Online is logged, see Exchange Mailbox activities.

-- If Office apps are enabled, groups that are part of Office 365 are also created in the specific Office apps, for example if SharePoint is enabled, Office 365 groups are created in SharePoint.
+- If Office apps are enabled, groups that are part of Office 365 are also imported to Cloud App Security from the specific Office apps, for example if SharePoint is enabled, Office 365 groups are imported as SharePoint groups as well.

 - You must enable auditing in PowerBI to get the logs from there.
 Once auditing is enabled, Cloud App Security starts getting the logs (with a delay of 24-72 hours).
 If your Azure Active Directory is set to automatically sync with the users in your Active Directory on-premises environment the settings in the on-premises environment override the Azure AD settings and use of the Suspend user governance action is reverted.

 In Connected apps page, click the plus button and select Office 365.

 In the Office 365 pop-up, click Connect Office 365.